Victorious Century: Summary

 Cannadine begins with the Act of Union with Ireland, identifying the year 1800 as the beginning of Britain's victory over France and attainment of global hegemony.
-Waves of political reform manifest themselves through the 1832 Reform Act, the Chartist movement, and the 1867 Reform Act.
+Waves of political reform manifest themselves through the Reform Act 1832 (2 & 3 Will.
+4. c.
+45), the Chartist movement, and the Reform Act 1867.
 Queen Victoria's ascendance to the throne in 1837 marks a new era for Britain, one where active enthusiasm and drive for global empire becomes a popular ideal.
 Cannadine also analyzes the key statesmen of the Victorian era: William Pitt, Robert Peel, Viscount Palmerston, William Gladstone, Benjamin Disraeli, and more.
 He also views The Great Exhibition in 1851 as a milestone in British cultural and imperial history.
 The book analyzes Victoria's Diamond Jubilee and concludes with the Liberal victory in Parliament in 1906.

 Critical response

 Victorious Century has been commended for its new perspective on nineteenth-century British politics, economy, and imperial ambitions.
 Professor Maya Jasanoff of Harvard University offers considerable praise for the book, stating that Cannadine has "pulled off the hat-trick of commanding erudition, original interpretation and graceful writing."
 Professor Jane Ridley of the University of Buckingham asserts that "Only a historian at the very top of his game can do that and get away with it, and Cannadine succeeds triumphantly."
 Professor Paul Kennedy of Yale University also remarks that the book is "an admirably readable guide to the British history of the long 19th century."
 Reviews in The New York Times and the Wall Street Journal have also lauded the book as an admirable endeavor.

-The book has also received criticism, notably from Professor Richard J. Evans of the University of Oxford.
+The book has also received criticism, notably from Professor Richard J. Evans of Gresham College in London.
 In his review, he claims that Cannadine "says hardly anything in detail about the economic problems and social inequalities that beset Georgian and Victorian Britain" and asserts that "the book is not an easy read."

 The Editors' Choice section of The New York Times featured Victorious Century as a recommended book in 2018.